exhorder/RCloneSync/README.md

 are not important, just the names and locations.
 Place one or more RCLONE_TEST files in the local or remote filesystem and then do either a run without --CheckAccess or a --FirstSync to set matching files on both filesystems.

+- **Verbosity controls** - `--Verbose` enables RCloneSync's logging of each check and action (as shown in the typical run log, above). rclone's verbosity levels also be enabled using the `--rcVerbose` switch.  rclone supports additional verbosity levels which may be enabled by providing the `--rcVerbose` switch more than once.
+Turning on rclone's verbosity using `--rcVerbose` will also turn on
+RCloneSync's `--Verbose` switch.

-- **Runtime Error Handling** - Certain RCloneSync critical errors, such as not able to `rclone lsl` the local or remote targets, will result in an RCloneSync lockout.
+- **Runtime Error Handling** - Certain RCloneSync critical errors, such as `rclone copyto` failing, will result in an RCloneSync lockout of successive runs.
+The lockout is asserted because the sync status of the local and remote filesystems can't be trusted, so it is safer to block any further changes until someone with a brain (you) check things out.
 The recovery is to do a --FirstSync again.
 It is recommended to use --FirstSync --DryRun initially and carefully review what changes will be made before running the --FirstSync without --DryRun.
 Most of these events come up due to rclone returning a non-zero status from a command.
 On such a critical error the *_localLSL and *_remoteLSL files are renamed adding _ERROR, which blocks any future RCloneSync runs (since the original files are not found).
 These files may possibly be valid and may be renamed back to the non-_ERROR versions to unblock further RCloneSync runs.
 Some errors are considered temporary, and re-running the RCloneSync is not blocked.
+Within the code, see usages of `return RTN_CRITICAL` and `return RTN_ABORT`.  `return RTN_CRITICAL` blocks further RCloneSync runs.

 - **Lock file** - When RCloneSync is running, a lock file is created (/tmp/RCloneSync_LOCK).
 If RCloneSync should crash or hang the lock file will remain in place and block any further runs of RCloneSync.
 Delete the lock file as part of debugging the situation.
 The lock file effectively blocks follow on CRON scheduled runs when the prior invocation is taking a long time.
 The lock file contains the job command line and time, which may help in debug.

 ### Usual sync checks